oslabs-beta/dbhive/README.md

 - **Additional Customization:** Give users more power to customize graphs and dashboard arrangement.

 ## Troubleshooting
+If certain database metrics are not showing up, it may be due to issues with user permissions related to the database.
+Admin privileges

 ## Contributing
 Read our contribution guide for more information on how to contribute to dbHive.